natrahnazar/natrah/README.md

 # natrah
-this repository is to my class student DKB1113 and student DKB3313
+this repository is to my class.
+Student DKB1113 and student DKB3313